Traditional B2B Demand Generation

 Digital to the Rescue

 Over the last three months, Boston Digital has observed a tremendous increase in clients and prospects looking to evolve their digital demand generation programs.
 Every company has been affected differently by the pandemic and we are working with our clients to deploy strategies that are uniquely designed to fit each case.
 However, here are a few common principles to follow as you consider taking your demand generation digital:

-Measurement and Refinement - One of the best parts of digital demand generation is the opportunity to quickly test, measure and refine tactics.
+One of the best parts of digital demand generation is the opportunity to quickly test, measure, and refine tactics.
 When campaign data is available quickly, it allows you to send timely alerts to your sales reps or to trigger email streams containing follow-up information.
-The ability to efficiently test and measure your digital marketing strategies makes it possible to try out new techniques on pilot audiences, then roll-out the best tactics to larger audiences.
-By having reporting, measurement and analytic systems in place to help you guide and evolve your demand generation strategy you are able to make continuous improvements to your demand generation machine.
+The ability to efficiently test and measure your digital marketing strategies makes it possible to try out new techniques on pilot audiences, then roll out the best tactics to larger audiences.
+By having reporting, measurement, and analytic systems in place to help you guide and evolve your demand generation strategy you are able to make continuous improvements to your demand generation machine.